-About Porcelain Dental Crowns
+About Dental Crowns in Buford, GA

-Porcelain crowns are extremely natural looking.
-They are made of tooth-colored dental ceramic, which mimics natural tooth enamel almost perfectly.
-Not only are porcelain crowns very easy to care for, they are also incredibly long-lasting.
+Porcelain crowns are extremely natural looking restorations.
+They are made of tooth colored dental ceramic, which mimics natural tooth enamel almost perfectly.
+Not only are porcelain crowns very easy to care for, but they are also incredibly long-lasting.
 Lanier Smiles provides porcelain dental crowns in Buford, Georgia for cosmetic and restorative purposes.

 The process takes place over several appointments:

-Final Fit & Cementation – Because of the comprehensive planning up front, the final visit is relatively short and predicable.
-We will try on the crown and check it for fit, shape and color.
+Because of the comprehensive planning upfront, the final visit is relatively short and predictable.
+We will try on the crown and check it for fit, shape, and color.
 The dentist will make any minor adjustments if needed before permanently bonding the dental crown to the tooth.

 Schedule a Consultation for Dental Crowns